Loa loa filariasis: Vector

 Loa loa is transmitted by several species of tabanid flies.
-Although horseflies of the genus Tabanus are often mentioned as vectors, the two most prominent vectors are from the tabanid genus Chrysops—C. dimidiata and C. silacea.
-These species exist only in Africa and are popularly known as deer flies or mango flies.
+The two most prominent vectors are from the tabanid genus Chrysops—C. dimidiata and C. silacea.
+These species exist only in Africa and are popularly known as deer flies, mangrove flies or mango flies.
+Chrysops langi is also a competent vector species.

 Chrysops spp. are small (5–20 mm long) with a large head and downward-pointing mouthparts.
 Their wings are clear or speckled brown.
 They are hematophagous and typically live in forested and muddy habitats like swamps, streams, reservoirs, and rotting vegetation.
 Female mango and deer flies require a blood meal for the production of a second batch of eggs.
 This batch is deposited near water, where the eggs hatch in 5–7 days.
 The larvae mature in water or soil, where they feed on organic material such as decaying animal and vegetable products.
 Fly larvae are 1–6 cm long and take 1–3 years to mature from egg to adult.
 When fully mature, C. dimidiata and C. silacea assume the day-biting tendencies of all tabanids.

 The bite of the mango fly can be very painful, possibly because of the laceration style employed; rather than puncturing the skin as a mosquito does, the mango fly (and deer fly) makes a laceration in the skin and subsequently laps up the blood.
 Female flies require a fair amount of blood for their aforementioned reproductive purposes and thus may take multiple blood meals from the same host if disturbed during the first one.

 Although Chrysops dimidiata and C. silacea are attracted to canopied rainforests, they do not do their bite there.
 Instead, they leave the forest and take most blood meals in open areas.
 The flies are attracted to smoke from wood fires and they use visual cues and sensation of carbon dioxide plumes to find their preferred host, humans.

 A study of Chrysops spp. biting habits showed that C. dimidiata and C. silacea take human blood meals approximately 90% of the time, with hippopotamus, wild ruminant, rodent, and lizard blood meals making up the other 10%.